-Born in north-east Tasmania in 1960, Hillary’s first explorations of
+Born in north-east Tasmania, Hillary’s first explorations of

 the island’s forests and shorelines were on horseback, later venturing

 into more remote locations on extended walking trips.

 After some years of traveling and living overseas and interstate,

 Hillary returned to Tasmania in 2006, drawn by a yearning for the

 island’s wilderness areas.
 It was at this time that her passion for

 Proud team member of Luminary Light Collective, with Daniel Greenwood

 Hillary’s images remind us not only of the solace of open spaces, so